Independent Wrestling Federation (Russia)

 Independent Wrestling Federation (IWF, Независимая федерация реслинга (НФР)) is a professional wrestling promotion based in Moscow, Russia.
 The promotion was founded by Vadim Koryagin in 2002.
 IWF is the first and longest-running promotion in Russia.
 IWF has held over 200 shows, mostly in Moscow.
 On average, the shows are attended by 100-150 spectators.

-From 2005 to 2010, IWF shows was aired on Russian national television on 7TV and Russian Extreme channels.
+From 2005 to 2010, IWF shows were aired on Russian national television on 7TV and Russian Extreme channels including their weekly show Danger Zone.
+Events have also been aired on YouTube and VK since 2012.

 History

 The first attempt to launch professional wrestling in Russia was the rWo (Russian World Order or Russian Wrestling Organization) project.
 In 2001, a group of enthusiasts from various cities in Russia and the CIS launched a website and a mailing list, the purpose was to find and unite wrestling fans, study the moves and techniques, and further conduct wrestling shows.
 The initiative ended only with backyard wrestling.

 The promotion was founded in 2002 by entrepreneur Vadim Koryagin, who got to know professional wrestling while living in Canada and was trained at Camp Martell Wrestling School.
 The organization was founded on the basis of the sports-artistic wrestling section, located in Kapotnya, Moscow.
 The first training took place on June 20, 2002.
 The first show The Zone of Physical Punishment was held on November 17, 2002.
 Six men (Artur Nurmukhametov, Rock'n'Roll Rebel (Vadim Koryagin), Moscow Terminator, Max Krimi, and two rWo members - Knyaz and Russian Size) and two women (Vita and Tera) performed at the show.
 Moscow Terminator became inaugural IWF Champion and Vita became inaugural IWF Girls Champion.

 Since 2003, IWF has held monthly live event shows Danger Zone.
 The first show outside of Moscow took place on August 9, 2004, in Korolyov, near Moscow, at Vympel Stadium in the open air, with an extremely low attendance.

 From November 2005 to December 2006, the show Danger Zone was broadcast on national television on 7TV channel.
 From May 2007 to the end of 2007 on Russian Extreme TV channel, and from May 2008 to April 2010 again on 7TV.

 Since 2005, the IWF has been hosting Wrestliada show, with foreign professional wrestlers as guests.